-With the revolutionary growth of the internet, there has been a great increase in security threats & leaks on the web.
-The amount of data you use or save is what you risk on the web, it’s not a rocket science to crack a site or somehow infiltrate a website.
+With the revolutionary growth of the internet, there has been a great increase in security threats & data leaks on the web.
+Hence, the data you enter on the web may remain at the risk.
 This is where SSL certificates play a vital role in securing your site from such attacks & in future as well.

 Tips for Creating a Secured Website with SSL Certificates

-SSL is a network protocol used to secure websites & servers throughout the web.
-It comes in a form of certificate which can be easily installed on the web server or domain, which helps in preventing & securing your site data.
+SSL is a protocol used to secure websites throughout the web.
+It comes in a form of certificate which can be easily installed on the web server, which helps in preventing & securing your site data.
 It basically merges itself between site data communication resulting in more secure & encrypted data to be sent & uploaded in & out of the server.

 Over the last few years, there has been a dramatic increase in the use of SSL certificates, resulting in the expansion of SSL types assigned to the consumer.
-On a classification basis there are three types of SSL certificates (GlobalSign Verified) and here’s how you can identify them –
+On a classification basis there are three types of SSL certificates and here’s how you can identify them:

 Domain Validation SSL Certificate (DV):

-This SSL certificate can be issued to a user by simply verifying the domain ownership.
-There is no additional authority verification needed for this SSL certificate and it doesn’t show other vetted information included rather than the site seal.
-This simply works as a security gateway to the site other than that it doesn’t convey anything.
+DV (Domain Validation) SSL certificate can be issued to a user by simply verifying the domain ownership.
+There is no additional authority verification needed for Domain Validation (DV) SSL certificate.
+Because it doesn’t show other vetted information included.
+This SSL type simply works as a security gateway of the site which comes with free site seal.